 human race?
 Heroes who are especially shaken up by his Storyboarding the Apocalypse

-may even do a Face Heel Turn
+may even do a Face-Heel Turn

 .
-Inevitably, it's up to The Messiah
+Inevitably, it's up to the Messianic Archetype

 to restore the shaken faith, usually with a hearty dose of The Power of Friendship

 about how "The sins of the past can not be undone but for the good works we do today!"